Menu

 • Aim for a series of short study sessions with regular breaks.

 • Make sure to give yourself rewards for completing tasks.
-You will need to use methods like this to self-motivate yourself.
+You will need to use methods like this to motivate yourself.

 • Become self-aware of your study distractions.
 Find strategies for managing distractions.
 For example, if gaming distracts you, schedule gaming into your weekly calendar, as a reward for tasks completed.